DrMarkusVoss/pumla/ModellingGuideline.md

 In order to be able to put different skins, layouts and coloring to the elements later, these kinds of things should not be included in the atomic model element definitions.

+## Rule: Do not use the shortcut definition for components, e.g. `[comp]` in pumla files.
+The shortcut for the definition of a component like e.g. `[comp]` shall not be used in pumla files, e.g. for the definition of internal elements.
+Use the explicit definition like `component comp` instead.

+### *Rationale*
+It doesn't work.
+Somehow the shortcut is handled differently by PlantUML and leads to not understandable errors in some PlantUML diagrams.
+As the pumla files contain elements that shall be re-used in different contexts, the shortcut definition might work in your current examples and the asset definition itself, but might cause trouble in future re-use scenarios or diagrams that will be created later.

 ## Rule: Do not use implicit PlantUML type definitions for re-usable model element definitions
 Instead, explicitly specify the type of the element by writing it down.